-- All non-cancelled projects in the West Bank have been implemented. - The second phase of school rehabilitation in East Jerusalem started in the summer 2019 and is now also finished.
-Theses works are contracted on A-O1-O2 as they are carried out in own management, as per Steering Committee decision.
+- All (non-cancelled) projects of the original perimeter of the project, such as school construction in the West Bank and the first phase of rehabilitation works in 9 schools East Jerusalem have been implemented since 2019. - The second phase of school transformation works in 7 schools in East Jerusalem started in the summer 2019 and is now also finished.
+These works were contracted on A-01-02 budget line as they were carried out in own management, as per Steering Committee decision.